yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 [Law] A minor crime/misbehavior

 * Prospectus

 A prospectus is a formal document required by and filed with the Securities and Exchange Commission (SEC) that provides details about an investment offering to the public.
 A prospectus is filed for offerings of stocks, bonds, and mutual funds.

+* Lowball 低价购买

+A lowball offer is a slang term for an offer that is significantly below the seller's asking price

 ### Capital Requirements

 * Basel Accords